iatechicken/ucbmids/README.md

 - Final Project: Instrument an API server to catch and analyze events for a mobile gaming company

     - Each weekly assignments build up to the final project where we put it all together in a single data pipeline.
-We leverage:
+Tools and packages leveraged in the final pipeline:

         - dockers
         - Kafka